Last updated on May 4, 2020 at 16:46

 - Her2/neu, also called ERBB2

 Tumors that express none of these three are called triple-negative and carry a poor prognosis as they can’t be treated with drugs.
+Medullary carcinoma is one example of a triple negative breast cancer.

 Complications: Paget disease of the breast is the condition where tumor cells originating from DCIS or invasive carcinoma extend into and replace the epithelial cells of the epidermis of the nipple.
 This causes the nipple to become firm, ulcerated, hyperkeratotic and inflamed.